ubc-library-rc/intro-docker/content/disambiguation.md

 ![What's Docker meme](/figures/whatsdocker.png)

+Docker operates using a client-server setup, where the Docker client can connect to the Docker host either locally or remotely.
+Both the Docker client and host (daemon) can reside on the same machine, or they can be on separate systems and communicate through sockets or a REST API.

+The **Docker client** serves as the primary means of interaction for many Docker users.
+By issuing commands such as "docker run", the client sends instructions to the **Docker daemon** which then executes them.
+The **Docker API** is used by the Docker command (CLI).
+It is possible for the Docker client to connect with multiple daemons simultaneously

 ## Docker Engine

 [Docker Engine](https://www.docker.com/products/container-runtime) can be thought of, appropriately enough, as the "engine" upon which Docker images and their resulting containers are run.

 Built on [containerd](https://containerd.io/) and robustly interoperable across systems, this is the "main event" of Docker, with three main subcomponents: